ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 ### Data Types
 Explain the data types in the dataset (e.g., numeric/non-numeric, quantitative/qualitative, discrete/continuous).

+The data I worked with included:
+- show title
+- IMDb Ratings
+- Rotten Tomatoes Ratings
+- Whether or not a platform had the show available, or platform availability, for:
+   - Netflix
+   - Hulu
+   - Prime Video
+   - Disney+

+The types of these different data categories were mainly consistent, with some exceptions.
+All of the data was qualitative.
+Even the data categories involving numeric ratings are considered qualitative, since they are used to show the characteristics of each show.
+Subsequently, while the show ratings and platform availability data entries were all in numeric form, show titles were the only non-numeric data entries.
+Finally, the show ratings are represented as continuous data, as they are indicative of a range of values that judge a show's value.
+Show titles, on the other hand, are discrete data entries, since they represent individual movies.
+Platform availability, however, falls into an interesting distinction.
+While the data entries themselves are continuous, since they are measuring whether or not a streaming service have a show available, this data was used in a discrete manner, by totaling the count of shows a platform has available.

 ***
 ### Excel Analysis
 <p align="center">